mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-01-week_1_programme.md

 ---
-title: Programme for MMB DTP Bioinformatics Course Week 1 — Unix and the Command Line
+title: MMB DTP Bioinformatics Course Week 1 — Unix and the Command Line
 ---

 # Week 1 — Unix and the Command Line